timrockefeller/EECS3221_Porject2/README.md

 scheduling algorithms.

 Submit all files that are required to build and run the project.
 This includes the starter code (even if it was not modified), Makefile and any source files that were added.
-Do not submit object (.*) files and compiled executables.
+Do not submit object (*.o) files and compiled executables.

 The output should be formatted exactly as it appears in the sample above.